Y0un1s/Qafiyah/README.md

    ```

-   *Note: You may need to create a `requirements.txt` file from your imports.*

 3. **Create a `.env` file:**
    Create a file named `.env` in the project's root directory and add your bot tokens.